-If you believe a child is at immediate risk of significant harm or injury,
+If you believe a child is at immediate risk of significant harm or injury, you must call the police on 999.

 Introduction

 Langley Fitzurse CE and Stanton St Quintin Primary and Nursery Schools are committed to safeguarding and promoting the welfare of children.
 We will fulfil our local and national responsibilities as laid out in the following key documents: